 This list is not definitive, but all of these may be warning signs that you are developing an emotional bond with a coworker that threatens your current relationship's stability and strength.

 It is worth noting that some of these signs are a matter of degree and should be investigated, not just taken as a sign of disloyalty.
-Developing a bond with a coworker may involve some conversations outside of work, for example, and other coworkers may comment out of jealousy.
+Developing a bond and an emotional attachment with a coworker may involve some conversations outside of work, for example, and other coworkers may comment out of jealousy.
 Overall, however, if bad feelings start to develop between you and your partner, they should be addressed immediately.

 Why Are Emotional Affairs A Problem At Work?